James Dupree Henry: Incarceration

 In June 1974, a 12-member jury found Henry guilty of first-degree murder and sentenced him to death days later.
 He was housed at Florida State Prison to await his execution.
 He was first scheduled to be executed on December 6, 1979, after Florida governor Bob Graham signed to approve the execution.

-When it was publicly announced that Henry was going to die, Riley's own son William, a taxi service owner in Orlando, publicly stated that his father loved peace and despised vengeance.
-William said he did not want Henry to be executed, and also said that his father would not want him executed either; "This is not the way, a life for a life.
+As Henry's scheduled execution date approached, William Riley, Zellie Riley's son, who was a taxi service owner in Orlando, publicly stated that his father "loved peace and despised vengeance", and that he did not want Henry to be executed; "This is not the way, a life for a life.
 My father taught me God gave life and only God can take life.
 We suffered as a family when he died, and we ask you not to add to our suffering by killing James Dupree Henry".

 Seven days before Henry was scheduled to be executed, Justice John Reed ordered to stop the execution due to an investigation on whether or not capital punishment was disproportionately used in Orange County.
 In 1981, a federal court ruled that Henry would have to be re-sentenced by a new jury.
 This was due to the testimony of Ferguson in Henry's trial, which the court ruled should not have been allowed.
 However, this never ended up happening and Henry remained on death row.